zwchang/house-prices-Lund-Sweden/README.md

 Even with the
 first layer info, we could still do some analysis which give us some pretty useful insights.
-Actually we can answer the first question (what is the best time to buy or sell a house) just using these data.
+Actually we can answer the first question (when is the best time to buy or sell a house) just using these data.
 Please [check here for details]().